fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 7: سُورَةُ الأَعۡرَافِ (Al-A'raaf) - 183**
+**Surah 67: سُورَةُ المُلۡكِ (Al-Mulk) - 17**

-for, behold, though I may give them rein for a while.
-My subtle scheme is exceedingly firm!
+Or can you ever feel secure that He who is in heaven will not let loose against you a deadly stormwind, whereupon you would come to know how [true] My warning was?
  <!--END_SECTION:quran-->